This content was reviewed by our licensed insurance agent, Michelle Schenker.

 So, if your dog lives 12 years, you could pay $2,200 or more for your dog’s wellness exams, heartworm testing, and preventative medications over her life.
 A wellness plan could help you cover a portion of these expenses and other preventive items as well.

 If you opt for a pet insurance policy with wellness coverage, you’re minimizing the painful decision to choose between your bank account and your pet’s health.
 On average, pet insurance plans cost $50 per month for dogs ($30 for cats) plus a bit more for a wellness plan.
 Budgeting for this monthly expense could save you thousands in unexpected vet bills.
-We review the best pet insurance and rank them based on value, special needs, and more, so you can choose the best policy for your sweet pet.Tagged With: Preventative, Reviewed By Insurance Agent
+We review the best pet insurance and rank them based on coverage, customer service, price, and more, so you can choose the best policy for your sweet pet.Tagged With: Preventative, Reviewed By Insurance Agent